tdmalone/working-plusplus/README.md

 Although it works, it's very basic.
 Potential enhancements include:

-* A way to retrieve the current version/git hash from Slack, for sanity-checking of deployments
 * The ability to customise the messages the bot sends back at runtime (eg. via environment variables)
 * Move to the newer, more secure method of calculating signatures for incoming Slack hooks
 * A way to look up someone's karma without necessarily `++`'ing or `--`'ing them (eg. `@username==`)